 1. Pinterest Monthly Active Users

-Much of this increase comes from a rise in the number of international Pinterest users, which grew by 38 percent year-on-year – nearly three times the percentage increase of US users.
+Much of 2021’s increase so far has come from a rise in the number of international Pinterest users, which grew by 37 percent year-on-year.
+This is more than four times the percentage increase of US users (nine percent).

 2. Pinterest Demographics: Gender

-One of the main Pinterest statistics to take into consideration the platform’s gender demographics.
+One of the main Pinterest statistics to take into consideration is the platform’s gender demographics.

-Pinterest stats show the platform as a predominantly female platform, with more than twice as many female Pinterest users than male users.
-More specifically, seven out of every ten Pinterest users are female (eMarketer, 2018).
+Pinterest stats show the platform as a predominantly female platform, with two times as many female Pinterest users than male users.
+More specifically, six out of every ten Pinterest users worldwide are female (Pinterest, 2020).

 In contrast, not only do men feel less of an emotional bond with Pinterest, but they also tend to use it more practically – as a tool for visual bookmarks.